-- Attendance is less than 92% - Child is absent and there are frequent odd days of absences due to reported illness - Child is absent and the same reasons for absence are frequently repeated - Child is absent and attendance is below expected levels and there is a concerning pattern of absence/reasons for absence. - Where there is a medical problems and school may need evidence to seek additional support/provide support
+- Child is absent and there are frequent odd days of absences due to reported illness. - Child is absent and the same reasons for absence are frequently repeated. - Child is absent and attendance is below expected levels and there is a concerning pattern of absence/reasons for absence. - Where there is a medical problems and school may need evidence to seek additional support/provide support